The statistical spread of transmission outages on a fast protection time scale based on utility data: Discussion and Conclusions

 This paper is devoted to analyzing observed utility data and developing a new generative model of patterns of outages at the large transmission network scale and the fast protection system time scale.
-Promising future applications for the new generative model that further motivate its development include contributing a practical statistical model of the effects of protection that can be included in Monte Carlo simulations to help assess blackout risk at the transmission system scale, as well as providing observed data and statistics to validate or help guide the development of detailed protection models.
+The required data is generally available to transmission utilities and the required computations are straightforward, fast, and scalable, so that finding the observed patterns and generating statistically similar patterns is widely applicable.
+Promising future applications for the new generative model include contributing a practical statistical model of the effects of protection that can be included in Monte Carlo simulations assessing blackout risk at the transmission system scale, providing observed data to calibrate other protection models, and generating enough synthetic data for rare protection events to train AI models.